alfonso-cloud-eng/python-automation-gitlab-jenkins-ansible/README.md

 Service Usage Admin

 Install pipeline plugin
+Pipeline
+Pipeline job
 create job
 paste jenkinsfile
-substitute webhook in the file
+substitute webhook in the file (with "")
+Save
+Build now
+Give it a couple of minutes.